Biceps Tendonitis Specialist

 Biceps Tendonitis as a Cause of Chronic Shoulder Pain

 Biceps tendonitis of the shoulder is an inflammatory condition of the long head biceps tendon that affects the area where the bicep muscle meets the front of the shoulder.
 This condition is very common among athletes where extra strain is placed on the biceps tendon.
 There are multiple reasons why biceps tendonitis may exist.
 Repetitive motion of the shoulder joint and overuse are usually the main culprits.
 Multi-directional instability and direct trauma of the joint are other causes.
 In some instances, biceps tendonitis and chronic shoulder pain can be prevented.
-Consult with Dr. Jeff Padalecki, shoulder specialist serving the Austin, Texas communities, to review your exercise regimen and discuss strategies to care for your shoulder and prevent overuse injuries.
+Consult with Dr. Jeff Padalecki, shoulder specialist serving the Austin, Round Rock, and Cedar Park, Texas communities, to review your exercise regimen and discuss strategies to care for your shoulder and prevent overuse injuries.

-Biceps Tendonitis Symptoms
+What are Biceps Tendonitis Symptoms?

 There are several significant warning signs associated with long head biceps tendonitis.
 This disease process is most often accompanied by pain in the front of the shoulder associated with movement.
 This pain will be felt when you extend your arm out in front of you or raise your arm above your shoulder.
 As biceps tendonitis develops, the pain may become more severe, spread over a larger area and be felt throughout the day.
 Additionally, patients may feel pain when the actual area is touched and complain of pain radiating down toward the elbow.
 The area may be red or swollen and you could feel a burning sensation.
 Some patients feel or hear a snapping sound in the shoulder during movement.